GLOBAL MARKETS-Stocks ease on earnings outlook, Greece worries

 * Strong U.S. labor data lifts Treasury yields

-* U.S. crude weakens anew on inventory build at Cushing (Adds close of European bond, stock markets)
+* U.S. crude weakens anew on inventory build at Cushing (Adds U.S. market open; changes byline, dateline; previous LONDON)

 By Herbert Lash

-NEW YORK, Jan 29 (Reuters) - Global equity markets eased on Thursday, knocked lower by concerns over Greece’s new anti-bailout government and a mixed earnings season so far, while U.S. government bond yields rose on fresh signs of a strong American labor market.
+NEW YORK, Jan 29 (Reuters) - Global equity markets eased on Thursday on simmering worries over Greece’s new anti-bailout government and the prospect for corporate earnings, but U.S. government debt prices fell on fresh signs of a strong American labor market.

-Major Wall Street indices reversed early losses to rally as Boeing Co and Apple Inc extended gains fueled by strong earnings reports earlier this week.
+Weak results hit European shares, with Royal Dutch Shell weighing on the market after it missed earnings expectations.
+The oil major, which fell 4.7 percent, said it would cut spending by $15 billion over three years due to slumping crude prices.

-Earlier, though, weak results hit European shares, with Royal Dutch Shell weighing on the market after it missed earnings expectations.
-The oil major, which fell 4.3 percent, said it would cut spending by $15 billion over three years due to slumping crude prices.
+On Wall Street, Alibaba Group shares dropped 10.5 percent to $88.12 after its revenue missed expectations.

 “You have two things going on in equity markets, and both are negative right now.
 Greece is to some degree being underestimated as a potential problem,” said Dan Morris, global investment strategist at asset manager TIAA-CREF.